Two motor riders crashed to death in Oti - Adomonline.com

+She was subsequently rushed to Dambai Health Centre for emergency medical care.

-Corporal Zakaria Asharift, of the Motor Traffic and Transport Division (MTTD) told the Ghana News Agency (GNA) that investigations were underway to ascertain what caused the accident.
+Corporal Zakaria Asharift of the Motor Traffic and Transport Division told the Ghana News Agency that investigations were underway to ascertain what caused the accident.

 He said the deceased has been taken to WoraWora Government Hospital.